stormpath/stormpath-sdk-java/docs/source/login.rst

 After entering a valid account username or email address and password, the user will be logged in and redirected back to your application's `context path`_ ('home page') by default.

+The default login view also has links to allow the user to :ref:`register a new user account <registration>` or :ref:`reset their password <forgot password>` if they forgot it.

 URI
 ---